 Carry on-only

-Limiting your bag to a carry on size is a great technique to prevent overpacking.
+Limiting your bag to a carry-on size is a great technique to prevent overpacking.
 It also ensures you have lighter luggage for maneuvering around foreign streets and airports.
 Not everywhere in the world has great accessibility standards, especially historic locations.
 There may not be lifts or curb ramps.
-You might encounter cobblestone streets, stairs or even sand – none of which are any good for wheeling around a roller bag – therefore you need to be confident that you can carry your suitcase.
+You might encounter cobblestone streets, stairs or even sand, none of which are any good for wheeling around a roller bag.
+Therefore, you need to be confident that you can carry your suitcase.

 Lastly, low-cost travellers know that money spent checking baggage has to come out of the budget for other things.
 They would rather wear the same outfit a few times and spend the money on sights and experiences.
-They are also more likely to use public transport to make transfers, which can be a hassle with a checked bag.
+They are also more likely to use public transport to make transfers, which can be a hassle with a larger bag.

-Checked bag
+Checked luggage

 Holiday-makers, fly-and-flop tourists and luxury travellers more frequently cheer for “team checked baggage”.
-They may be based out of one location for their entire trip and so they are less likely to experience the inconvenience of carting their luggage around.
-Or they have a convenience budget, i.e. they don’t mind paying for checked luggage, tipping a bellhop or paying for door-to-door transfers.
+These types of travellers are more likely to be based out of one location for their entire trip e.g. a cruise or resort.
+That means they are less likely to experience the inconvenience of carting their luggage around.
+Alternatively, they have a convenience budget, i.e. they don’t mind paying for checked luggage, tipping a bellhop, or paying for door-to-door transfers.

 Lastly, a checked bag provides the opportunity to leave space for souvenirs, and who doesn’t want that?

-What camp am I in – carry on vs checked bag?
 Well, I do a bit of both dependant on the many factors addressed above.
 I assess each trip on what will be the most convenient and cost-effective.
-Often my husband and I take individual carry on bags and one checked bag between us for longer trips – a benefit of travelling as a duo.
+Often my husband and I take individual carry-on bags and one checked bag between us for longer trips – a benefit of travelling as a duo.
 For shorter sojourns, I go carry on only.
 Currently, I’m toting a matching checked and carry on set in the Samsonite Solyte DLX softside range.

 Peace, love & inspiring travel,